-Design Review Committee of the Planning Commission
+Review by Design Review Committee of the Planning Commission

-The proposed project was taken to the Design Review Committee (DRC) at their meeting of December 8, 2021.
-The DRC made no comments on the commercial project, and instead decided to postpone their input on the project until after the LPAB provided their comments.
-The applicant was also instructed to use comments made on the residential design at the December 8th meeting to further revise the commercial design before returning to the DRC at a later date.
+The proposed project was initially taken to the DRC at their meeting of December 8, 2021.
+The DRC made no comments on the commercial project, and instead postponed their input on the project until after the LPAB provided their comments.
+The applicant was also instructed to use comments made on the office design at the December 8th meeting to further revise the residential design before returning to the DRC at a later date.

-Landmarks Preservation Advisory Board
+Landmarks Preservation Advisory Board Review

-On January 10, 2022, the LPAB reviewed and provided comments on this project.
-The LPAB gave instructions to revise the proposed design of the building and return the LPAB at a later date.
-Their comments are summarized as follows:
+On January 10th, May 2nd, and September 12th of 2022, the LPAB reviewed and provided comments on this project and instructed the applicant to revise the proposed design of the building.
+The applicant has incorporated the following comments into the commercial design:

-- The design should fit the historic context of the API, from the ground floor throughout the tower. - A distinctly different approach to the design should be considered, especially as to its massing and opacity.

-- The design and materials of the base should be a focus of the revised design. - The pattern of openings should have a better sense of regular rhythm across the building façade.
+- The design should fit the historic context of the API, from the ground floor throughout the tower. - A distinctly different approach to the design should be considered, especially as to its massing and opacity. - The design and materials of the base should be a focus of the revised design. - The pattern of openings should have a better sense of regular rhythm across the building façade.